Regional consistency evaluation and sample size calculation under two MRCTs: Introduction

 \section{Introduction}

-With the increasing globalization of drug development, data from multi-regional clinical trials (MRCT) can be accepted by regulatory authorities across regions and countries as the primary source of evidence to support drug marketing approval.
-Finalized in 2017, the \cite{ICHE17} aims at promoting the acceptability of MRCTs for regulatory submission worldwide.
-Instead of several local registration studies, MRCTs are regarded as an efficient way to enable recruitment of the planned number of participants within a reasonable time frame and thus facilitate more rapid availability of drugs to patients worldwide.
-So far, the overall results of the MRCT have been widely accepted as the primary source of evidence.
-Meanwhile, evidence of regional consistency is also required by local regulatory agencies (e.g. Pharmaceuticals and Medical Devices Agency of Japan or National Medical Products Administration of China) as an indispensable piece of evidence for a drug to be approved for the local market.
+In many situations the FDA mandates two adequate and well-controlled trials to establish effectiveness.
+This reflects the need for substantiation of experimental results, which has often been referred to as the need for replication of the findings \citep{FDASEE}.
+In the context of global drug development today, these two adequate and well-controlled trials are usually presented as two pivotal multi-region clinical trials (MRCTs) \citep{ICHE17}.
+MRCTs are conducted under the assumption that the drug demonstrates effectiveness in the overall population and that the same drug effect applies to all regions.
+Consequently, there are two primary goals of an MRCT: to demonstrate that the drug is effective in the overall population, and to confirm that the drug's effect is consistent across all regions.
+The second goal is also referred to as the evaluation of regional consistency with the overall drug effect.
+To date, the overall results of the MRCT have been widely accepted as the primary source of evidence.
+Meanwhile, evidence of regional consistency is also required by local regulatory agencies (e.g. Pharmaceuticals and Medical Devices Agency of Japan (PMDA) or National Medical Products Administration of China (NMPA)) as a critical component of evidence for a drug to be approved for the local market.